aws-neuron/aws-neuron-parallelcluster-samples/examples/cluster-configs/trn1-16-nodes-pcluster.md

 # Create ParallelCluster

 1. Once your VPC, ParallelCluster python package, and key pair are set up, you are ready to create a ParallelCluster.
-Copy the following content into a launch.yaml file in your local desktop where AWS ParallelCluster CLI is installed.
-Here is the yaml if your os choice is Amazon Linux 2:
+Copy the following content into a launch.YAML file in your local desktop where AWS ParallelCluster CLI is installed.
+Here is the YAML if your operating system (OS) choice is Amazon Linux 2:

 ```
 Region: <YOUR REGION> # i.e., us-west-2